BusinessFixed price vs T&M contract or maybe mixed model of cooperation with software agency

 The essence of the Time and Materials price contract

 The model assumes hourly payment for the work of attracted specialists.
 The customer pays for the result based on the labor costs of software development.
-The estimate of the scope of work and the timing of the project is made only approximately.
+The estimate of the scope of work and the timing of the project is made only roughly.
 At T&M pricing, changes in requirements and product design are often made, and the main thing is the result and quality of the final product, not the price and timing.

 Interim Deadlines